 - a.
 Payments to undergraduate students: Students who are hired to work on grants should be compensated with wages that meet or exceed New York State minimum wage standards.
-The minimum wage for student workers employed by the College is \$15.00 per hour.
+Barnard College will be raising the minimum wage for student workers employed by the College to \$15.00 per hour over the next three years.
+The increase will be implemented incrementally: first to \$12.00 per hour effective September 6, 2016; then to \$13.50 effective September 5, 2017; and finally to \$15.00 effective September 4, 2018.
 Student wages should be processed through Timesheet X. - b.
 Leave Without Pay: If the award will involve being away for any part of the academic year, faculty must have the support of the department and Provost with regard to the purpose and timing of the leave.
 Please make sure to review and adhere to Barnard's Policy Regarding Leaves of Absence for Faculty with Grants and Fellowships.